-If using one of the flight stands or the large table to work on your plane, please remove the plane once you have finished using it to allow others to use the flight stand.
+If using one of the flight stands, or the large table to work on your plane, please remove the plane once you have finished using it to allow others to use the flight stand.
 Do not leave planes unattended on a flight stand, especially if it is windy.

 Planes should be carried from the pits to the flightline and not taxied.
 The exception to this is for large scale planes that are parked at the far south or north ends of the pits.
-Gas and glow plane engines should be stared in the pits and then carried to the flightline.
+Gas and glow plane engines should be started in the pits, and then carried to the flightline.

 Storage Unit/Table